This post may include affiliate links.

 - Doing everything I can to avoid situations I cannot control

-- No lightness or joy, always so heavy
+- No lightness or joy, permanently so heavy

 And then I wrote some points like:

-- Honoring others first is easy because it encourages us to avoid
+- Keeping others first is easy because it encourages us to avoid

 - Always in fight or flight

-- Never really surrendered and felt like I always needed to see ahead when I don’t
+- Never really surrendered and felt like I always needed to see ahead when I didn’t

-After I’d written those points down and really thought about it and reflected on my life I then decided to write a list of what I thought honoring myself was.
+After I’d written those points down and really thought about it and reflected on my life, I then decided to write a list of what I thought honouring myself was.
 And I think that was a really important thing because it was almost like setting a set of rules for myself or expectations of myself to help guide me in this change that I was feeling.
-This is what helped me transition from the identity of being my brothers carer to finding some ground on my own.
+This is what helped me transition from the identity of being my brother’s carer to finding some ground on my own.

-The things I wrote on my life for honour myself were:
+The things I wrote about my life to honour myself were:

-- Choosing myself always even when it hurts others (basically to stop worrying about what everyone else thought and whether or not I was going to accidently upset someone)
+- Choosing myself always even when it hurts others (basically to stop worrying about what everyone else thought and whether or not I was going to accidentally upset someone)